Shakuhachi History

 The shakuhachi would also see other variations and evolutions before reaching the root end form we’re familiar with today.
 For example, the root end did not come into use until nearly one thousand years after the arrival of the first ancestral Chinese flutes in Japan (8th c. to late 17th c.).

 Ikkyu Sojun 一休宗純 (1394–1481) perhaps needs little introduction as he is one of history’s most well known Zen Buddhist figures.
 Ikkyu particularly loved playing shakuhachi and composed poems about it.
-In Volume 1 of the Shorin Mukuteki, a passage from Toyo Eicho recounts how he witnessed Ikkyu Sojun playing the shakuhachi in the Zen temple Daitoku-ji in Kyoto in late 1474, when Ikkyu entered the Abbot’s Quarters of the temple to become its rebuilder and restorer (source).
+In Volume 1 of the Shorin Mukuteki, a passage from Toyo Eicho recounts how he witnessed Ikkyu Sojun playing the shakuhachi in the Zen temple Daitoku-ji when he entered the Abbot’s Quarters to become its rebuilder and restorer (Kyoto, 1474).
+The following poems were sourced from the website of shakuhachi researcher Torsten Olafsson.

 不寒臘後